 - Position the joconde sponge in front of you, and using a sharp knife, cut it into three even rectangles (see the process pictures in the post above for guidance).
 For the most accurate results, I like to use a measuring tape to measure the whole length and divide by 3, to make sure I get three equal sizes.

 - Set two of the rectangles aside on the parchment paper.
 Place the remaining rectangle on a separate piece of parchment paper, on the serving plate.
 Spread the melted chocolate on top of the joconde and smooth it out as evenly as possible.
-Don't worry about getting the edges perfect as we are going to trim them later anyway.
+Don't worry about getting the edges perfect, as we are going to trim them later anyway.
 Put it in the fridge to set for 5-10 minutes, until it is completely hard.

 - Once the chocolate is hard, flip the joconde sponge over so the chocolate side is on the bottom.
 Then use a skewer to poke holes all over the top - this will help the coffee syrup to soak into it, making it moist and filling it with flavor.